-- Work as an activity professional manager or consultant in long term care facilities, adult daycare and community settings
+1. Work as activity professional managers or consultants in long term care facilities, adult daycare and community settings.

-- Meet standards of practice in designing, administering, and evaluating activity programs, including financial and human resources
+2. Meet the standards of practice for designing, administering, and evaluating activity programs.

-- Design, administer, and evaluate community relations and marketing policies, volunteer programs and other community resources, and fund-raising and grant proposal writing
+3. Design, administer, and evaluate community relations and marketing policies, multiple programs, assistants, volunteers and other community resources, fundraising and grant proposals.